About the Photographer

 With this lens, I have replaced the last of my old Nikkor AI-S manual-focus lenses with Zeiss ‘Classic’ MF equivalents.
-The reason I have dropped Nikkor MF glass for Zeiss MF glass is both due to superior image quality as well as more flexibility that I get with the Zeiss.
-For example, the old 20mm Nikkor AI-S allowed me to come up to 9.84″ (for only .12x magnification), while the 21mm Zeiss Classic allows me to come up to 8.66″ (for .2x magnification)—producing superior resolution, color, and contrast the process.
-I do miss the lighter-weight of the Nikkor AI-S lenses while hiking; but the image quality + added versatility I get back from these Zeiss upgrades is more than worth the trade-off.
+The reason I have dropped the older Nikkor MF AI-S glass for equivalent Zeiss MF glass is both due to superior image quality as well as more flexibility that I get with the Zeiss.
+For example, the old 20mm Nikkor AI-S allowed me to come up to 9.84″ (for only .12x magnification), while this 21mm Zeiss Classic allows me to come up to 8.66″ (for .2x magnification)—producing superior resolution, color, and contrast the process.
+I do miss the lighter-weight of the Nikkor AI-S lenses while hiking; however, the superior image quality + added versatility I get back from these Zeiss MF upgrades is more than worth the trade-off.

 This lens can also be reversed to achieve 3.9x magnification as a super-macro lens.

 Find on eBay: Zeiss Distagon T* 21mm F2.8 ZF.2